 It is recommended to wait until the baby has established a breastfeeding routine and this is around 3 to 4 weeks after birth.

 How do I introduce a pacifier to my baby?

 Wait until your baby has established a good breastfeeding routine.
 This is around 3 to 4 weeks.

 Make sure the baby is well feed and calm

 Simply give the baby pacifier by putting it into the mouth.
 If the baby refuses to take you can wait for some time and try again or try the above method on how to get the baby to take a pacifier.

 When should we wean pacifier?

-Try to stop the use of pacifier when the baby reaches two years.
-Most Pediatrician advice to wait until the baby reaches 6-months to 12 months so as you can start taking away the pacifier gradually.
+Try to stop the use of pacifiers when the baby reaches two years.
+Most Pediatricians advise waiting until the baby reaches 6-months to 12 months so as you can start taking away the pacifier gradually.

-At six months the baby has reduced the risk of sudden infant death; after 12 months the pacifier can interfere with the baby language development skills.
+At six months the baby has reduced the risk of sudden infant death; after 12 months the pacifier can interfere with the baby’s language development skills.